ZhiXuan1234/TSW6223_Project-Solution-2/README.md

 The system provides three ways to interact with the analyzer:

-1. **Modern Web Dashboard**
+1. **Modern Web Dashboard** (Default)
    Run `py web_app.py` and open `http://localhost:5000` in a browser.
-This interface features interactive skill tags with validation, an animated readiness score, priority-grouped skill gaps, course recommendation timeline, alternative career cards, and dark/light theme support.
+This is the primary interface featuring interactive skill tags with validation, an animated readiness score, priority-grouped skill gaps, course recommendation timeline, alternative career cards, and dark/light theme support.

-2. **Legacy GUI Application**
-   Run `py main.py` to execute XML validation, RDF/RDFS conversion, and SPARQL test queries in the terminal, followed by a Tkinter popup window through `gui_app.py`.
+2. **Legacy GUI Application** (Optional Alternative) Run `py main.py` to execute XML validation, RDF/RDFS conversion, and SPARQL test queries in the terminal, followed by a Tkinter popup window through `gui_app.py`.
+This is kept as a standalone option for users who prefer not to open a browser.

 3. **Terminal-Based Analyzer**
    Run `py skill_gap_analysis.py` to use the command-line version of the same SPARQL-powered skill gap analysis.
 This version is mainly kept as a backup and testing-friendly interface.